vectara/vectara-docs/www/docs/api-reference/indexing-apis/core_indexing.md

 * Corpus ID
 * Document object

-The reply from the server consists of nothing yet.
-Note that the reply does not block.
-In other words, the information in the request is not yet available in the index when the RPC returns.
+The response includes a `status` message and a `StorageQuota` message indicating how much quota was consumed.

-## Document Container
+## Document Container Definition

-The `document` object is a container of related textual items that are indexed.
+The `document` object contains the related textual items that are indexed.
 This object has a `document_id`, which must be unique among all the documents in the same corpus.
 It may optionally define `metadata_json`.

-Two fields, `default_part_context` and `custom_dims` (Scale only), provide default values for the corresponding sub-document fields, should they fail to define either of these explicitly.
+The two fields `default_part_context` and `custom_dims` (Scale only) provide default values for the corresponding sub-document fields, should they fail to define either of these explicitly.

+### Parts within a Document

-Most importantly, `parts` defines the actual text items to be indexed.
+Most importantly, `parts` defines the actual text items that you want to index.

-## Documents Parts

-The document part is the atomic unit of <Config v="names.product"/>.
-Every part is added to the index, and when search results are returned, each result is a document part:
+The document *part* is the atomic unit of <Config v="names.product"/>.
+Every part is added to the index, and when search results are returned, each result is a document part.
-* Text
-* Context
-* Metadata
-* Custom Dimensions

-The `text` field defines the text.
-This should generally be a sentence: it should not be shorter, but may be longer, up to the length of an entire paragraph, although performance may suffer.
+The `text` field defines the text and should generally be a sentence.
+It should not be shorter, but may be longer, up to the length of an entire paragraph, although performance may suffer.